Ricky Skaggs and Kentucky Thunder Bring the Best of Bluegrass to Huntsville

 “The Lord has given us the grace to do it, to be with him as long as we can.
 Whatever comes, we’re going to handle,” said Skaggs.

-The Old Town show is sold out, but any cancellations that could free up seats will be announced on their Facebook page at https://www.facebook.com/oldtowntheatrehuntsville.
+The Old Town show is sold out, but any cancellations that could free up seats will be announced on their Facebook page.
 To see upcoming shows, visit their website at https://www.oldtowntheatre-huntsville.org/events.html.
-For more about Ricky Skaggs and Kentucky Thunder, visit https://rickyskaggs.com/.

 Commented